MrRedbloX/Weenize/doc/weez/README.md

 - Inputs:
     - data: any data.
 - Mandatory args:
+    - reqs:
+        - Mandatory:
             - http_method: can be any HTTP method (eg. GET, PUT, POST, ...).
             - url: the url endpoint.
-- Optional args:
+        - Optional:
             - headers: arguments to pass in the request headers.
             - params: arguments to pass in the request query path.
 ## Connectors
 A connector performs "light" operation on the given input(s) and returns the result.
 Connectors can be used to map the ouput of one transformer to the input of another transformer.
 They be run on the input with type 'pre' or on the output with type 'post'.
 ### dict_values